thiyagarajan/AR-Loader/README.markdown

   Example command lines:

-      jruby -S rake excel_load input=vendor\extensions\autotelik\fixtures\ExampleInfoWeb.xls
+      'rake excel_load input=vendor\extensions\autotelik\fixtures\ExampleInfoWeb.xls

-      jruby -S rake excel_load input=C:\MyProducts.xls verbose=true
+      rake excel_load input=C:\MyProducts.xls verbose=true'

-  Images can be attached to any class, specified by parameter klass=XXX.
+  Images can be attached to any class defined with a suitable association.
+The class to use can be configured in rake task via parameter klass=Xyz.

-  The default is to attempt to attach to a Product.
+  In the Spree tasks, this defaults to Product, so attempts to attach Image to a Product via Procuct SKU or Name.

   Lookup is performed either via the SKU being prepended to the image name or by the image name being equal to the **name attribute** of the klass in question.